jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 A couple of links here to start with:

-[Strava API getting started guides](https://developers.strava.com/docs/getting-started/) - Handy to have a read through.
+[Strava API getting started guides](https://developers.strava.com/docs/getting-started/) - Handy to have a read-through.
 You can also find documentation of all the calls that can be made etc.

 [Postman](https://www.postman.com/) - the tool I'll be using to build my URL requests.
 I found its UI very intuitive.